The $k$-independent graph of a graph: The -independent graph of a graph

-\nt Note that $k$-dominating and $k$-independent graph are similar to recent work in graph colouring, too.
+Note that $k$-dominating and $k$-independent graph are similar to recent work in graph colouring, too.
 Given a graph $H$ and a positive integer $k$, the $k$-colouring graph of $H$, denoted $G_k(H)$, has vertices corresponding to the (proper) $k$-vertex-colourings of $H$.
 Two vertices in $G_k(H)$ are adjacent if and only if the corresponding vertex colourings of $G$ differ on precisely one vertex.
 Authors in \cite{4,5,6,8} studied the connectedness of $k$-colouring graphs.
 Also they studied their hamiltonicity.
+Let to introduce a notation.
+Let $A$ and $B$ be independent sets of $G$ of cardinality at most $k$.
+We use the notation $A\leftrightarrow B$, if there is a path in $I_{k} (G)$ joining $A$ and $B$.
+It is easy to see that for every $A, B \in I_{k} (G)$, $A \leftrightarrow B$ if and only if $B \leftrightarrow A$ and if $A \supseteq B$, then $A \leftrightarrow B$ and $B \leftrightarrow A$.

-\nt The following theorem, gives some properties of the $k$-independent graph of a graph:
+The following theorem, gives some properties of the $k$-independent graph of a graph: